MEET THE VIRGINIA FILM OFFICE

 Emily Wyman is the Locations Assistant.
 She supports filmmakers with a broad range of location needs throughout Virginia, serves as a Film Office representative for the Virginia Production Alliance and maintains the Virginia film project, locations and crew databases.
 Emily has experience organizing events, marketing and managing location logistics as a former Events Catering Coordinator in Richmond.
 She is a James Madison alumni and Virginia Beach native.
 Once the manager of an independent radio station and farmer’s market assistant simultaneously, Emily is an energizer bunny who loves exploring local color.
 You can find her hosting dinner parties, planning outdoor adventures, wandering thrift stores, biking around town, rolling out her yoga mat and attending ballet classes in Richmond.

 Margaret Finucane is the Staff Assistant.
 She manages the day-to-day processes of the office and helps oversee communications and promotional initiatives, while assisting the Director.
 She is a transplant from snowy upstate NY, and originally came to Virginia as an undergrad at the University of Richmond.
 The lure of not having to wear snow-pants outside was too wonderful, and she has stayed in Richmond since.
 Margaret has experience in project management, research, data analysis, editing, and communications from her time as a Case Manager at a law firm, and as a features editor of the Collegian newspaper.
-Off the clock, Margaret splits her time between frolicking along the James, attending local events and festivals, capitalizing on RVA’s food scene (a graceful way of saying eating), exploring the Commonwealth, and dreaming about one day being as funny a writer as Mindy Kaling.
+Off the clock, Margaret splits her time between frolicking along the James, attending local events and festivals, capitalizing on RVA’s food scene (aka eating), taking road trips to explore Virginia, and dreaming about one day being as funny a writer as Mindy Kaling.